Renormalization and Siegel disks for complex H\'enon maps: Introduction

+this is a linear map if $n$ is even, and an anti-linear map if $n$ is odd.
+The $n$-th renormalization is obtained by rescaling $p\cR^n f$ by $\upsilon_n$:

 A different take on renormalization of one-dimensional analytic maps with Siegel disks was introduced by the third author in \cite{Ya1} based on the {\it cylinder renormalization operator} $\cren$.
-This operator acts on analytic maps defined in some neighborhood of the origin, rather than on pairs.
-For a one-dimensional cylinder-renormalizable analytic map $f$ with a Siegel disk with rotation number $\theta$, denote $g=\cren f$.
-There exist constants $s\in\NN$ and $K>1$ such that the following holds.
-There exists a restriction $\zeta$ of the pair $(g,g^{q_1})$ to a neighborhood of the critical point of $f$, and a conformal map $\psi$ with $K$-bounded distortion such that
+This operator acts on analytic maps defined in some neighborhood of a Siegel fixed point, rather than on pairs.
+The definition of cylinder renormalization involves a non-linear, rather than linear rescaling of iterates.
+There exists a constant $s\in\NN$ such that the following holds.
+Let $f$ be a cylinder-renormalizable analytic map $f$, and denote $(\eta,\xi)=\cR^{s-1}(f)$.
+Then the cylinder renormalization $\cren(f)$ is obtained by a non-linear rescaling

+of the map $\eta$ by the uniformizing coordinate $\Phi$ of a particular fundamental domain (called a fundamental crescent in \cite{Ya1}) of the map $\xi$.
+Furthermore, (cf. Proposition~2.11 of \cite{Ya1}), the dependence